Hamid Karzai: Assassination attempts

-Views on Taliban
+Views on the Taliban

 In a 2013 interview with Al Jazeera, Karzai called the Taliban his 'brothers'.
 He claimed that the Afghan government and Afghan people did not want to eliminate the Taliban, but rather reintegrate the Taliban into society.
 It was not the first time he called the Taliban his brothers.
 Previously he called them brothers during his victory speech in 2009, a day after he was declared president.

-Attack on Taliban training camp
+Attack on a Taliban training camp

 On 14 September 2015, provincial police chief Gen. Daud Ahmadi claimed that Hamid Karzai had stopped an attack on a Taliban training camp in Logar province of Afghanistan.
 The camp was used as a launching pad and a military operation was being planned to deal with the camp.
 However, Karzai stopped them from attacking the camp.
 Ahmadi further claimed there were around 200 militants who were being trained at the camp at that time.

 Post-presidency

 After the 2017 Nangarhar airstrike, Karzai condemned his successor, President Ashraf Ghani, labeling him a traitor.

 Following the fall of the Islamic Republic of Afghanistan to the Taliban on 17 August 2021, the leader of the Taliban-affiliated Hezb-e-Islami party Gulbuddin Hekmatyar met with Karzai and Abdullah Abdullah, chairman of the High Council for National Reconciliation and former chief executive, in Doha, seeking to form an interim government with the Taliban.
+Unlike many other Afghan government officials who fled the country during the Taliban takeover, Karzai remained in Afghanistan with his family.

-In February 2022, Karzai condemned the Biden administration's decision to unfreeze $7 billion of Da Afghanistan Bank's assets and to divide the money between humanitarian aid to Afghanistan and the victims of the September 11, 2001 attacks.
+In February 2022, Karzai condemned the Biden administration's decision to unfreeze $7 billion of Da Afghanistan Bank's assets and to divide the money between humanitarian aid to Afghanistan and the victims of the attacks on 11 September 2001.
 Karzai labelled the decision as an "atrocity" and, while saying that Afghans sympathized with the victims of 9/11, the money belonged to the Afghan people, who had also suffered from the attacks' consequences.

-Karzai has been critical of the Taliban government's failure to fulfill promises regarding women's rights, and has asked the Taliban to reopen schools for girls.
-In an interview with CNN, he has also decried the demand for women to wear a burqa and cover their faces.
+Travel restrictions were imposed on Karzai, preventing his departure from Afghanistan despite receiving official invitations from multiple countries.
+The restrictions reportedly extended to his meetings with foreign delegations, with authorities citing security concerns.
+In May 2024, sources reported that the travel restrictions had been lifted.